ochofer/ochofer.github.io/_pages/projects.md

 Each project publishes its code in a public repository as its write-up goes up, so the analysis can be run rather than taken on trust.

-For written analysis aimed at decision-makers rather than academic readers, see the two DEMETRA policy briefs under [Publications](/publications/).
+For written analysis aimed at decision-makers, see the two DEMETRA policy briefs under [Publications](/publications/).